 While hardly an unknown option – Airnbnb’s are almost more popular these days than hotels and hostels – some Airbnb’s are more art installation than bed and breakfast if you’re willing to dig around for a while online.
 This tile house in New Mexico for example, or this Marie Antoinette themed room in Paris are both perfect examples of homes artfully transformed.

-Because so many hostels cater to budget travelers and sometimes – although notably not always – a younger crowd of traveler, they can be themed in interesting and fun ways.
+Because so many hostels cater to budget travelers and sometimes – although notably not always – a younger crowd of travelers, they can be themed in interesting and fun ways.
 One hostel in Germany is themed after a climbing base camp, and then there’s the beehive hostel in Italy.
 Usually hostels are hit or miss, and often the cheaper ones are a little bit less exciting, or you’re more likely to be set up in a bunk room than have a private space.
 But depending on the country and city you’re staying in, and reviews you can find online, you can check out places ahead of time and find a good experience for a decent price.

 This last option is not comfortable, in my personal experience, but can be a very cheap way to spend a night.
 Sleeping at an internet café is probably most ideal for someone passing through a city very quickly, or stuck waiting for a flight or train for 15 hours and hoping for somewhere quiet and private to sleep.
 Some internet cafes offer food, a cubicle for privacy, and even showers, usually for a very good price.
 That said, sleeping conditions, even in the cafés set up with a matt on the floor, are pretty cramped.
 During a trip through Tokyo, I did find a café with free soft serve ice cream, corn soup, and showers, so the experience is definitely variable.